 - Only one loan type — Carvana only offers loans to finance its in-stock inventory of used cars.
 If you want a different type of auto loan or don’t want to be restricted to Carvana’s inventory, you’ll need to work with a different lender.

 - Ability to apply for prequalification — Carvana offers a prequalification process that allows you to see estimated rates and terms you might qualify for without affecting your credit scores.
-Some auto lenders offer prequalification that’s good for only 30 days, but Carvana’s prequalification offers are good for 45 days.
+Carvana’s prequalification offers are good for 30 days.

 - Doesn’t accept co-signers — Carvana allows co-signers in certain states.
 If you want to apply with one, make sure your state is eligible for co-signing with Carvana.

 Read our full Carvana financing review.